aconz2/aconz2.github.io/_posts/2020-04-01-Cached-computation-with-the-DB.md

 categories:
 ---

-I've been working on a system that is concerned with 4 things:
+I've been working on an incremental compiler system that is concerned with 8 things:

 1. Store some data - full history is not recorded but we do want a revision number per row
 2. Derive some data - we have functions that take a row in our database and produce some other row.
 This can be repeated if you have a pipeline like `parse → compile → run` and we want to store all intermediate computations